Get insider access

 5. Best Portable HP Printer

 For on-the-go printing, we recommend the HP OfficeJet 250, a compact model with a built-in rechargeable battery.
 It's a great option if you travel a lot for work or run an outdoor kiosk and need to print receipts.
-The battery is good for about 225 prints and takes around two hours to fully charge.
-It produces sharp documents but is just a little slow, as it only prints three black or six color pages per minute.
+The battery is good for about 225 prints and takes around two hours to charge fully.
+It produces sharp documents but is a little slow, as it only prints three black or six color pages per minute.
 Despite its compact size, you still get an ADF scanner that produces high-quality scans.
 It also has an optical character recognition (OCR) feature that lets you save scans as PDFs for quick keyword searches.

 The biggest downside with this printer is its page yield, as it can only print 100 to 150 pages before the ink runs out, meaning you might need to carry a few extra cartridges.
 The cost-per-print isn't too bad because the cartridges are relatively cheap, although color printing can get expensive if you print a lot.
 On the upside, you can get XL cartridges that'll last longer, and it also accepts third-party ink, which might be cheaper.